AdaCore/training_material/courses/spark_for_ada_programmers/9_type_contracts.rst

 * Discriminant with default can be changed

-  - If variable :code:`Var` declared with unconstrained type
+  - If variable :ada:`Var` declared with unconstrained type
-  - Then :code:`Var'Constrained = False`
+  - Then :ada:`Var'Constrained = False`

 -----------------------
 Richer Type Contracts